ChrisCPI/jpexs-exporter/README.md

         Java: java -jar ffdec.jar
 ```
 - `CANVAS_SIZE` - The size (in pixels) at which to export each frame of the SWF.
 (This does not affect the scale of the frames, it only crops it.)
 Default is 400.
 - `SCALE_MULTIPLIER` - When the SVG frames are converted into PNG, the exporter will first resize them to be this number multiplied by the `CANVAS_SIZE`, and then scale them down.
-A higher number may yield better quality, but will use significantly more processing power.
 Default is 5.
+   > [!CAUTION]
+   > A higher number may yield better quality, but will use exponentially more processing power.
 - `PNG_COMPRESSION` - A number from 0-9 to indicate how much to compress each frame PNG.
 Higher number = more compression.
 Default is 6.

 ### Using the exporter